Vilma Núñez: Suspension of CENIDH's legal status

 On 12 December 2018, at the request of the FSLN Interior Minister, the FSLN-controlled National Assembly voted to revoke the legal status of CENIDH, accusing the group of using funds to "destabilize the country".
 Their offices were raided by some 60 police officers and some of their members were forced to go into exile in Costa Rica.
 Other NGOs and press outlets faced similar repression.
 This followed on months of anti-government protests, initially begun in April 2018 in opposition to cuts to social security, then massively expanded following a bloody crackdown by the FSLN government.
 Diverse sectors of Nicaraguan society joined pjotests against the repression, including Núñez who called for President Ortega to step down, while the FSLN government insisted the mass resistance was a foreign-orchestrated coup attempt.
 Núñez rejected the accusation against CENIDH specifically as well as the protestors in general, and vowed to keep fighting for the rights of Nicaraguans.
 The IACHR, Amnesty International and the World Center against Torture issued statements of support for CENIDH and concern about repression of human rights by the Nicaraguan government.

 While it was now more difficult, Núñez persisted in her human rights advocacy with CENIDH for the next two years until she and other organizations encountered a new hurdle in the form of the Law for the Regulation of Foreign Agents, passed by the National Assembly on 15 October 2020.
 This required any organization receiving foreign funding to register as a foreign agent.
 Núñez is contesting the constitutionality of this new requirement, which would subject implicated organizations to possible intervention in their property and assets, as well as threaten their legal status if the government judges that they are intervening in internal politics.
 More than 60 organizations have filed appeals to the Supreme Court asking that the law be partially repealed.
 Núñez critiques both the assertion that foreign funding implies representing external interests, as well as the implication of criminality it carries.
 She said in a 2020 interview: "I'm a Nicaraguan.
 I was born in Nicaragua, I live in Nicaragua, and I'm going to die in Nicaragua.
 So, I can't in any way refrain from appealing this law, and I'm not going to register".

+Loss of citizenship

+In 2023, Vilma Núñez was stripped of her Nicaraguan citizenship.